-Figure 5-2: ICMP Filter
+Figure 6-2: ICMP Filter

-You can apply a filter that displays only ICMP packets sent.
+Note: You can apply a filter that displays only ICMP packets sent.
 Every packet contains data and information.

-6 Bridge Group Virtual Interface (BVI) Interfaces
+7 Bridge Group Virtual Interface (BVI) Interfaces

 A BVI (Bridge Group Virtual Interface) is a routed interface that represents a set of interfaces that are bridged.
-By using a BVI, you can convert multiple Router Ethernet WAN interfaces as members of a common Ethernet broadcast domain.
+Using a BVI, you can convert multiple Router Ethernet WAN interfaces as members of a common Ethernet broadcast domain.

-A BVI interface allows you to combine multiple ports on the router to the group functioning as a flat Layer 2 bridge.
+A BVI interface allows you to combine multiple ports on the router to the group functioning as a flat Layer-2 bridge.
 A BVI interface can be associated with many different Layer 3 interfaces such as fiber, DSL, copper and even wireless.
 All packets have to bypass the BVI and accelerate processing time.

-The table below describes the BVI Interface commands.
+The table below explains the BVI Interface commands.

 Command Description MSBR# configure data Enter the data configuration menu.
-MSBR(config-data)# interface bvi <bridge_number></bridge_number> Enters a specific interface BVI configuration mode. <br< th=""></br<></br> MSBR(conf-if- BVI Num_BVI)# ip address [A.B.C.D] [SubnetMask] Allows the assignment of an IP address to a BVI interface.
+MSBR(config-data)# interface bvi <bridge_number></bridge_number> Enters a specific interface BVI configuration mode. </br> MSBR(conf-if- BVI Num_BVI)# ip address [A.B.C.D] [SubnetMask] Allows the assignment of an IP address to a BVI interface.

-Table 6-1: BVI Interface Commands
+Table 7-1: BVI Interface Commands

-The table below describes the physical interface commands.
+The table below explains the physical interface commands.

-Table 6-2: Physical Interface Commands
+Table 7-2: Physical Interface Commands

 Command Description MSBR# configure data Enter the data configuration menu.
 MSBR(config-data)# interface <physical_interface> [slot/port.vlanID]</physical_interface> Accesses a specific interface configuration mode. <physical_interface> - selects the type of interface.</physical_interface> [slot/port.vlanID] - slot and port number is taken from the device panel.
 Note: The interface configuration mode changes after the command is entered.
-MSBR(conf-if-GE SlotNum/PortNum)#bridge-group [Bridge Group ID] The Bridge Group ID must be configured with the same value as the BVI interface ID number i.e. the Bridge ID value should be the same as the ID of the interface to which you wish to associate with this bridge.
+MSBR(conf-if-GE SlotNum/PortNum)#bridge-group [Bridge Group ID] The Bridge Group ID must be configured with the same value as the BVI interface ID number, i.e., the Bridge ID value must be identical to the ID of the interface to which you want to associate with this bridge.

 This example shows how to configure BVI as an interface and how to connect VLAN 100 to the bridge group.
-Note that the VLAN 100 that is configured on MSBR1 is not related to the VLAN 100 that is configured on MSBR2.
+Note that VLAN 100 configured on MSBR1 is unrelated to the VLAN 100 configured on MSBR2.

-The following show output is displayed after connecting a host on VLAN 100: MSBR# show data interfaces bvi 100

-'''

-BVI 100 is Connected.

-Description: Bridge

-Hardware address is 00:90:8f:4f:5a:87

-State Time: 2:20:10

-Time since creation: 2:22:16

-Time since last counters clear : 2:20:10

-mtu auto

-DNS is configured static

-DNS primary IP address is 0.0.0.0

-DNS secondary IP address is 0.0.0.0

-rx_packets 12159

-rx_bytes 1498976 rx_dropped

-rx_errors 0

-0

-tx_packets 5498

-tx_bytes 459573

-tx_dropped

-0

-tx_errors 0

-5-minute input rate: 621 bits/sec, 0 packets/sec

-5-minute output rate: 43 bits/sec, 0 packets/sec

-15-second input rate: 883 bits/sec, 2 packets/sec

-15-second output rate: 806 bits/sec, 2 packets/sec

-'''
+The following show output is displayed after connecting a host on VLAN 100: MSBR# show data interfaces bvi 100 BVI 100 is Connected.
+Description: Bridge Hardware address is 00:90:8f:4f:5a:87 State Time: 2:20:10 Time since creation: 2:22:16 Time since last counters clear : 2:20:10 mtu auto DNS is configured static DNS primary IP address is 0.0.0.0 DNS secondary IP address is 0.0.0.0 rx_bytes 1498976 rx_packets 12159 rx_dropped 0 rx_errors 0 tx packets 5498 tx bytes 459573 tx dropped 0 tx_errors 0 5-minute input rate: 621 bits/sec, 0 packets/sec 5-minute output rate: 43 bits/sec, 0 packets/sec 15-second input rate: 883 bits/sec, 2 packets/sec 15-second output rate: 806 bits/sec, 2 packets/sec

-7 802.1p Priority/Layer 2 QoS
+8 802.1p Priority/Layer-2 QoS

-Layer 2 QoS is lightweight, easily implemented and independent to Layer 3.
-Due to its independence, it can also be applied to non-IP networks where any QoS provisioning is impossible or very difficult.
+Layer-2 QoS is lightweight, easily implemented and independent of Layer 3.
+Due to its independence, it can also be applied to non-IP networks where QoS provisioning is impossible or very difficult.

-Layer 2 Ethernet switches rely on the 802.1p standard to provide QoS.
+Layer-2 Ethernet switches rely on the 802.1p standard to provide QoS.
 The IEEE 802.1p standard is a method for assigning priority for network packet transmission.
-This priority works with the MAC header at the data link layer (Layer 2 in the OSI reference model).
+This priority works with the MAC header at the data link layer (Layer-2 in the OSI reference model).

 It uses tagged frames inserted in Ethernet frames after the source address field.
-One of the tag fields, the Tag Control Information, is used by 802.1p to differentiate between the classes of service (CoS).
+One of the tag fields, Tag Control Information, is used by 802.1p to differentiate between the classes of service (CoS).